marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 ![](/uploads/cloudcannon-versus-wordpress/ruby-code-javascript-includes-wb.png){: width="792"}

 The four JavaScript files shown above, will get loaded **only** for a page named *masonry*.
-In a typical WordPress site, these files would get loaded for **every** page whether they are needed or not.
-Each file costs four server round trips.
+In a typical WordPress site, these files would get painfully loaded for **every** page whether they are needed or not.
+It gets worse.
+Each has to be fetched from a remote server.
+That means the browser and server will talk back and forth four times to get these files loaded.
+Wait.
+There's more.
+For each of these JavaScript files, the web server has to ask a remote server to send the file over the net.
+Wow!

 Now, imagine you have a WordPress site that has 52 plugins.
 Each of these plugins requires their own set of say 2-4 JavaScript files.
 That would cost each of your WordPress pages **104 to 208** server calls (52\*4 = 208).